Olga Murray

-Olga Murray is a retired lawyer and the founder and president of the Nepal Youth Foundation (NYF), a U.S.-based nonprofit organization that provides education, health care, human rights, and housing for disadvantaged children in Nepal.
+Olga Murray (June 1, 1925 - February 20, 2024) was a retired lawyer and the founder and president of the Nepal Youth Foundation (NYF), a U.S.-based nonprofit organization that provides education, health care, human rights, and housing for disadvantaged children in Nepal.
 The Nepal Youth Foundation was formerly known as the Nepalese Youth Opportunity Foundation or NYOF.

 Career in Law

-Born in 1925 in Transylvania, Olga Murray, who is of Jewish background, came to the U.S. as a six-year-old.
+Born in 1925 in Transylvania, Romania of Jewish background, Murray came to the U.S. as a six-year-old.
 She graduated with honors from Columbia University and received her law degree from George Washington University in 1954.
 She had worked her way through school by researching and writing for famed muckraking columnist Drew Pearson.
 Although there were very few women lawyers at that time and most law firms would only hire a female lawyer as a secretary, Murray was offered the first job for which she applied - as a staff attorney to the Chief Justice of California, Phil Gibson.
 When he retired, Murray joined the law staff of the new Justice Stanley Mosk.
 She worked for the State Supreme Court until her retirement in 1992.
 During her 37-year tenure at the Court, Murray helped to write decisions in the areas of civil rights, children's issues, women's rights, and environmental policy.